Rugged smartphone: Advanced (professional) standards

+IP68 — Solid particle (dust) protection level 6 (protection from all dust) and liquid ingress (waterproof) protection level 8 (protection from full immersion at depths determined by the manufacturer).

-IP69K — in the IEC 60529 rating system for ingress protection (IP), IP6* refers to the product’s ability to resist ingress of dust.
-The IP*9K refers to the product’s ability to resist ingress of high temperature (steam) / high pressure water.
+IP69K — In the IEC 60529 rating system for ingress protection (IP), IP6* refers to the product's ability to resist ingress of dust.
+The IP*9K refers to the product's ability to resist ingress of high temperature (steam) / high pressure water.
 If the device passes all these tests, then it can be considered as IP69K rated smartphone, and can be used in harsh environments with high pressure / steam cleaning.